 (Best value — $)

 Why it’s great: This brightly colored set is excellent for toddlers who have recently graduated from a highchair to the table.
 The lids are particularly advantageous for picky eaters or kids who prefer to eat a series of smaller meals throughout the day because they are easy to store in the refrigerator or freezer.

-This set is also one of the few microwave-safe options on the market, and it is BPA-free.
-These bowls are reasonably priced, great for parents who are still testing which type of bowl works best for their little one.
+This set is also one of the few microwave-safe options on the market and it is BPA-free.
+These bowls are reasonably priced, which is great for parents who are still testing which type of bowl works best for their little one.

 Good for: Toddlers and young children and parents on a budget.

 Why it’s great: Re-Play makes a variety of baby and toddler products out of recycled milk jugs.
 This means that they’re eco-friendly, but also extra durable and long-lasting.
 These bowls come in a set of four in a variety of color options, so you’re sure to find a set that you love.
 They’re stackable, dishwasher safe, and can be microwaved for short bursts (20 seconds).
 These non-toxic bowls are the perfect size for babies and toddlers, with high walls to help them learn to scoop.
 Plus, you can get matching plates, silverware, and cups!

 Keep in mind: These bowls do not have any suction, so they will slide around on the table.

 Good for: Families that like to use eco-friendly products and want bowls that are durable and long-lasting.

 Why it’s great: This bowl is not too deep, so it’s perfect for babies who are new to solid foods.
 The plate is ideal for baby-led weaning!
 You can see which foods they gravitate towards and encourage babies to try new solid foods.
 This product comes with an ergonomically designed spoon and is dishwasher and microwave safe.
 The suction release is baby-proof, but allows parents to remove the plate and bowl from the surface easily.